 Linn Storäng, Regional Director Northern Europe, Axis Communications

-Linn has held senior positions within strategic roles at Axis Communications for the past 5 years, recently becoming Regional Director for Northern Europe.
+Linn has held senior positions within strategic roles at Axis Communications for the past 6 years, being Regional Director for Northern Europe for the last three.
 Linn is a strategic thinker who likes to be very closely involved with business and operations processes, leading by example and striving to empower colleagues with her positivity and passion for innovation.
-Linn relishes the ongoing challenge to find new ways to meet the needs of her customers, and strives to forge ever stronger relationships with partner businesses.
-Prior to joining Axis, Linn held senior sales and account management roles within the construction industry.
+She relishes the ongoing challenge to find new ways to meet the needs of her customers, and strives to forge ever stronger relationships with partner businesses.
+Prior to joining Axis, Linn held senior management roles within the construction industry.

 About Axis Communications